 Sometimes I really hate technology.
 OK.
 Maybe you think I'm an old fuddy-duddy, but technological changes really get me steaming sometimes.
 I'm no technophobe, but lately, it seems that just as soon as I learn the new updates to some software, they go and makes changes on me and I either have to update again, or buy fresh and start over.

 Shortly after I finally make that decision to plop down a huge amount of cash on that latest camcorder, they go throw format changes on me, and my new camera won't play nice with my old editing program.
+Analog seemed to be an easier technology to merge seamlessly with programs an devices.
 Formats.
 Codecs.
 CCD.
 CMOS.
 64-Bit processing.
 Progressive.
 Interlace.
 MPEG-2.
 DivX.
 AVCHD.
 Digital Video Architecture.

 To paraphrase Rodney King – can't they all just get along?

-A weekend project turns into a month long nightmare when updates are necessary, downloads won't work, and manuals have to be read - it's exasperating!
-I've never thoroughly read a manual in my life.. they often don't make sense anyway!
+A weekend project turns into a month long technology nightmare when updates are necessary, downloads won't work, and manuals have to be read – it's exasperating!
+With analog, I never had to thoroughly read a manual in my life.. they often don't make sense anyway!

 A new DVD player won't play old discs… a point-five update wants new drivers installed… last year's upgraded timeline isn't recognized by this year's newer upgrade… it's enough to want to call it quits and go back to film.
 You know… processing, doing the f-stop vs. shutter speed math in your head… waving a light-meter around and knowing through it the perfect "sweet" spot to get that deep depth of field the digital world so badly hungers for.